mausimus/rvcc/README.md

 ### Bootstrapping

-Bootstrapped compiler is a compiler that's able to compile its own source code, which is an important step in verification.
-Since rvcc is written in ANSI C, we can use any compiler on any platform for the initial compilation before bootstrapping with the help of a RISC-V emulator.
+Bootstrapped compiler is a compiler that's able to compile its own source code, which is an important verification milestone.
+Since rvcc is written in ANSI C, we can use any compiler on any platform for the initial compilation before bootstrapping with the help of RISC-V and/or ARM emulators.

 ![diagram](bootstrap.png)

-The steps to validate rvcc's bootstrap are:
+The steps to validate rvcc's bootstrap on RISC-V are:

 1. Compiler's source code is initially compiled using gcc which generates an x86 binary.